hannahdesmond/mastery-curriculum/chapter9/README.md

 ## Defining methods

 Of course is there is.
-In the example above, we can extract some rules:
+In the example above, we can use algorithmic thinking to extract some rules:

 1. Accumulate the scores.
 2. Divide the accumulation by the number of scores.

+We can write a procedure that will carry out these rules.
+And, using a method, we could give that procedure a name.
+That's what a method is: a **named procedure**.

+> Variables are named objects.
+Methods are named procedures.

-And we can define a procedure that will handle it.
-To store this procedure, we'll need to define a method:
+Here's how we define a method:

 ```eval-ruby
 def method_name